 - Offer continual coaching during instructional and game situations

 - Learn basic strategies and rules of basketball

 - Learn more about basketball while enjoying the game

 The Basketball Camp uses four partially shaded outdoor courts.
 In the event of inclement weather, the campers will be moved to indoor courts.
 During the summer of 2020 once campus construction has been completed, we hope to return to using a combination of indoor and outdoor courts on a daily basis.

 Head Men’s Basketball Coach, Babson College

-Stephen Brennan is in his 22nd year as director of the Babson Basketball Camp and as Babson’s head basketball coach.
+Stephen Brennan is in his 24th year as director of the Babson Basketball Camp and as Babson’s head basketball coach.
 It is his 27th year overall with both programs.
-During his tenure, he has helped guide the men’s basketball team to six NCAA tournaments and numerous ECAC appearances, including an ECAC Championship in 2003.
-After posting their first 20-win season and returning to the NCAA Tournament for the first time in a decade in 2014, Brennan guided the Beavers to a historic 2014–15 campaign reaching the NCAA Division III Final Four for the first time in program history.
+Brennan was awarded the 2016-17 National Association of Basketball Coaches (NABC) Coach of the Year, and has been awarded Conference Coach of the Year honors on 9 separate occassions.
+Brennan has guided the Beavers to seven NCAA Tournament appearances and led the program to its first Division III national championship in 2016-17, recording a school record 31 wins.
+After posting their first 20-win season and returning to the NCAA Tournament for the first time in a decade in 2014, Brennan guided the Beavers to a historic, then record 29 win 2014–15 campaign, reaching the NCAA Division III Final Four for the first time in program history.
 In 2015–16, Brennan guided the Green and White to its second straight NEWMAC regular season and tournament championships.
 The Beavers finished the year at 23–6 and were one of just three Division III programs to reach the sectional semifinals of the NCAA Tournament in back-to-back seasons.

 Brennan repeated as the conference coach of the year and was selected as the D3hoops.com Northeast Region and ECAC New England Coach of the year.